All You Need Is Kill: Plot

-Realizing that he is a fellow looper, Rita confides in Keiji, telling him of the system the Mimics use: on death, they have the ability to send a signal into the past, allowing them to see the future and change their behaviour to avoid that fate.
+Realizing that he is a fellow looper, Rita confides in Keiji, telling him of the system the Mimics use: on death, they have the ability to send a signal into the past, allowing them to see the future and change their behavior to avoid that fate.
 In each group of Mimics, there is one that acts as a central nexus that can cause the day to loop, as well as several antenna Mimics, all of which signal the loop to reset; Keiji became trapped in the loop as a result of contact with one such antenna.
 To escape as Rita once did, Keiji must first kill all the antennae and then the nexus.
 The Mimics constantly adapt to Keiji's attacks.
 He and Rita manage to eliminate the nexus, only to have the loop reset with Rita forgetting what has transpired.
 After telling Rita this, she acknowledges that they missed one antenna.
 On the 160th loop, they proceed to eliminate the antennae again.
 Rita then attacks Keiji once they are out of sight of allied forces, explaining her hypothesis that being trapped in the loop has modified their brains.
 In essence, both of them are similar to the antenna Mimics, meaning one of them has to die before killing the nexus; otherwise, the loop will continue indefinitely.
 Reluctantly, the two battle.
 Keiji mortally wounds Rita and stays by her side as she dies.
 Before Rita dies, Keiji confesses his developing feelings for her before she tells him to win the war quickly and prevent anyone else from suffering their fate.
 He slaughters the remaining Mimics and destroys the nexus.
 Weeks later, he is hailed as a new hero of the United Defense Forces while he silently reflects on what transpired and the sacrifice needed for them to win the battle.
 He paints his exoskeleton blue in honor of her memory.